flaschmurphy/sdc_term_1_proj_5/writeup.md

 learning techniques like Support Vector Machines, Decision Trees and/or Deep Neural Networks could have.

-The implementation does not do well with white cars it seems and would probably struggle to deal with a very busy environment with many cars all around.
+The implementation does not do well with white cars and would probably struggle to deal with a very busy environment with many cars all around.
+It obviously fails to detect the white car once it's a certain distance from the camera which is frustrating.
+Unfortunately I was not able to find time to further debug this.
 Being so sensitive to color is obviously a major weakness and therefore a better understanding of the available color spaces would be needed to take it further.
 If combining this with lane detection, traffic light detection and more, then multiple parallel pipelines would surely be required, each with it's own pre-processing, thresholds, classification model, etc.

 One major problem that I faced was realizing that the StandardScaler object needs to be persisted and reused.
 It was not obvious to me in the documentation